-New or revised accounting standards and interpretations not yet effective
+New or revised accounting standards not yet effective

-Certain new standards, amendments and interpretations to existing standards have been published and are mandatory for the Authority's accounting periods beginning on or after 1 January 2014 or later periods and which the Authority has not early adopted.
-The Authority anticipates that the adoption of these standards, amendments and interpretations will not have a material impact on the Authority's financial statements.
+Certain new standards and amendments to existing standards have been published and are mandatory for the Authority's accounting periods beginning on or after 1 January 2015 or later periods and which the Authority has not early adopted.
+The Authority anticipates that the adoption of these standards and amendments will not have a material impact on the Authority's financial statements.

-b) Property, plant and equipment and depreciation
+(b) Property, plant and equipment and depreciation